Ego Depletion: What It Is And How To Prevent It

 Medically Reviewed By: Lauren Guilbeault

-Anyone who's ever tried to do something requiring strong willpower has faced the temptation to give up at one time or another.
+Many people who’ve tried doing things that need strong willpower havefaced the temptation to give up at one time or another.
 Maybe you decided to quit smoking or stick to a diet.
 There may have been times when you just couldn't resist any longer.
-Why is it that it was easier to restrain yourself one time than another?
-When you gave in to those unhealthy urges, you may have been suffering from ego depletion.
+Why is it that it was easier to restrain yourself on one occasion over another?
+When you gave in to those unhealthy urges, you may have been experiencing ego depletion.

 Definition Of Ego Depletion

-Ego depletion refers to the concept that self-control is a limited resource that you can use up.
+Ego depletion refers to the concept that self-control is a limited resource that you can deplete.

 Ego Depletion Theory